pandatix/go-cvss/README.md

  - [X] [CVSS 3.1](https://www.first.org/cvss/v3.1/specification-document)
  - [ ] CVSS 4.0 (currently not published)

+> **Warning**
+>
-It won't support CVSS v1.0, as despite it was a good CVSS start, it can't get vectorized, abbreviations and enumerations are not strongly specified, so the cohesion and interoperability can't be satisfied.
+> It won't support CVSS v1.0, as despite it was a good CVSS start, it can't get vectorized, abbreviations and enumerations are not strongly specified, so the cohesion and interoperability can't be satisfied.

 ## Summary